 - Will I have to pay for postal tariff updates?

 Every time the Royal Mail update their prices the franking machine needs to be updated too.
-This is simple process – the software update is sent to the machine down the phone line – but could also incur an extra charge.
+This is a simple process – the software update is sent to the machine down the phone line – but could also incur an extra charge.

 Service contracts range from 10% to 16% of the purchase price of the franking machine per annum so it’s well worth checking every particular.
 For lease machines the cover will often form part of your monthly fee but you still need to know if any additional charges are heading your way.

-If you spend upwards of £100 per month on postage a franking machine will almost certainly pay for itself and could even save you a tidy sum.
+If you spend upwards of £100 per month on postage, a franking machine will almost certainly pay for itself and could even save you a tidy sum.
 In order to realise these savings though, a careful comparison of the available deals is essential.
 Hopefully we’ve made that process a lot easier and wish you luck in your postal franking machine shopping.